Welcome to our a brand new section, dedicated to outsource studios! We hope this makes it easier for employers to find studios vs. sole proprietors

 - This section is only for content creators to advertise their availability for work.
 Job openings must be posted in the other forum sections: Full Time/Part Time, Freelance, Royalties, or Collab/Unpaid .

-- Do not reply in someone else's thread unless you have a relevant question which informs everyone, i.e. Are you currently available for work?", "Do you have experience with software X?" etc. Don't ask questions which only apply to your situation.
+- Do not reply in someone's thread unless you have a relevant question which informs everyone, i.e. Are you currently available?", "Do you have experience with software X?" etc. Don't ask questions which only apply to your situation.
 Use the Send Message system, or email, to contact someone for work.

-- Potential employers should not post images from their projects, info selling themselves, or links to their projects in an outsourcer's thread.
-If you want to hire them, email or Send Message them directly.
+- Potential clients should not post images from their projects, info selling themselves, or links to their projects in an outsourcer's thread.
+If you want to hire a studio, email or Send Message them directly.
 Discussing work/payment details in a public forum is highly unprofessional.

 - This is not a place to critique/comment on other people's work, these sort of responses need to be kept in Showcase & Critique.
 If you have a comment for someone, use Send Message.